 top of page

-Art making, to me, is an ontological quest.
-I explore the nature of being by attempting to depict the ephemerality of the human condition.
-Condensation and displacement of desires, tender affections, spiritual hopes, sexual instincts and maternal conflicts are intimated with metaphors and symbols of nature's cyclical growth, decay and death.
+Artmaking to me, is an ontological quest.
+I explore the nature of beings by attempting to depict the ephemerality of the human condition.
+Condensation and displacement of desires, tender affections, spiritual hopes and gender conflicts are intimated with metaphors and symbols of natures' cyclical growth decay and death.

-Through exploring the otherness within the self, I hope to create enigmatic bodies, comprised of poetic spaces dwelled by the liminal self, fragmented and dislocated, in search and in transition, captured in a moment of growth and transformation.
+Through exploring the otherness within the self, I strive to create enigmatic being, fragmented and dislocated, in search and in transition, captured in a moment of growth and transformation.

 bottom of page